BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Albers and Antoniadis [@Albers:2014:RIN:2578852.2556953] present a framework to accurately approximate the energy cost of speed scaling with a sleep state.
 In this study, the authors show that the active state of a CPU is comparable to the dynamic energy needed for processing.

-Meanwhile, Agarwal et. al. [@Agarwal:2000:CRV:339647.339691] show that wire latencies (which correspond to memory movement and chip-to-chip communication) have not matched the increase in the range of clock-frequency.
+Meanwhile, Agarwal et al. [@Agarwal:2000:CRV:339647.339691] show that wire latencies (which correspond to memory movement and chip-to-chip communication) have not matched the increase in the range of clock-frequency.
 The bottle-neck on many of these workloads is also moving from being compute-bound to memory or communication bound, since the imbalance of hardware improvements shift application requirements to wait on communication and memory transfers.
 As such the impact of increasing the clock frequency is having (and will continue to have) less of an impact on computational efficiency.